zdebruine/RcppML/docs/articles/streampress.md

 StreamPress (`.spz`) is a columnar compressed format designed specifically for sparse matrices.
-It uses rANS entropy coding with delta-encoded indices to achieve 2–20× compression over `.rds` files while supporting random column access and streaming reads.
+It uses rANS entropy coding with delta-encoded indices to achieve 5–10× compression over raw CSC binary on typical scRNA-seq count data, and larger gains over `.rds` files.
+Beyond storage savings, SPZ is also faster to read than a raw float32 CSC binary — even single-threaded — because the dominant cost in loading a large sparse matrix is constructing the R/Eigen sparse object from raw index and value arrays, not transferring bytes off disk.
+SPZ parallelises that reconstruction step across chunks, while raw CSC must be assembled sequentially.
 For dense matrices, StreamPress v3 provides optional FP16, QUANT8, and rANS compression codecs.

 ## API Reference